soonpark/Preliminary_AI_Kinematics_Pipeline/README.md

-This repository contains the Google Colab notebook (.ipynb file) used to conduct the initial DeepLabCut feasibility check for the project.
+This repository contains the Google Colab notebook (.ipynb file) used to conduct the initial DeepLabCut feasibility check for the project using 20 training frames.
 The pilot successfully trained a ResNet-50 network to track 8 invariant keypoints with a test RMSE of 3.44 pixels.

 ![DLC Tracking Demo](assets/stomatopodDLC_Resnet50_testStomatopodEyeTrackingDemo.gif)